Slow Cooker Italian Wedding Soup

 2. Add the prepared meatballs and cook until they are browned evenly on all sides.
 You may need to do this in batches depending on how large your meatballs are.
 Remove the meatballs.

 3. Add carrots and onions and cook for a 3-5 minutes or until vegetables are soft.
 Add garlic and cook an additional minute.
-Turn off pressure cooker.
+Turn off the pressure cooker.

 4. Add broth and water and deglaze the bottom of the pressure cooker by scraping all the bits off with a wooden spoon.
 Stir in parsley, salt, oregano, and pepper.